 1) Identify your internship and site supervisor.
 It is your responsibility to identify and secure an internship opportunity.
 You should choose an internship that is related to your career (and/or graduate school) interests and that will allow you to apply knowledge and skills gained in your coursework.
 Your internship needs to involve professional-level skills and experiences in one of the environmental fields.
 Look for internships that offer you a diverse set of practical experiences.
-For example, your responsibilities should include more than plant maintenance (weeding and watering) for sustainable agriculture and plant nursery internships, and more than filing or data entry for business internships.
+For example, your responsibilities should include more than plant maintenance (weeding and watering) for regenerative agriculture and plant nursery internships, and more than filing or data entry for sustainable business internships.

 If you need internship ideas, announcements for local internships are posted on the first floor of Columbia Hall.
 Also, we include examples of past student internships on our website and list internship announcements in Econews, the ENVS weekly electronic newsletter.
-You can email ecopeers@uoregon.edu to be added to the Econews mailing list.
 You can also meet with a Tykeson Academic and Career Advisor or the GE Internship Coordinator (envsinternships@uoregon.edu) to discuss your interests.
 Lastly, you can visit the UO Career Center for advice.
-Check out their HandShake service, which lists some opportunities.
+Check out HandShake, which lists some opportunities.

 - 2) Complete Assignment #1, Internship Description.
 You must do this before the GE Internship Coordinator will pre-authorize you to register for internship credit.
 Ideally, you should submit your description during the term prior to the start of your internship.
 During the academic year, descriptions are accepted through Wednesday of the first week of the term in which you are doing your internship.
 During the summer, internship descriptions are accepted until July 15th.
-Submit your description to the GE Internship Coordinator via email (envsinternships@uoregon.edu).
-The GE Internship Coordinator will review the internship description and provide feedback with the goal of helping you create a quality experience.
-Once your internship has been approved, you may move on to the next steps. - 3) Complete the Community Partner Agreement Form, which can be downloaded from the Internships page on the ENVS website.
+Submit your description to the GE Internship Coordinator via email (envsinternships@uoregon.edu). - 3) Complete the Community Partner Agreement Form, which can be downloaded from the Internships page on the ENVS website.
 This form should be signed by you and your internship site supervisor.
-Submit your description to the GE Internship Coordinator via email (envsinternships@uoregon.edu).
-Please let your supervisor know that he or she will need to sign your timesheets and complete an evaluation form at the end of your internship. - 4) Complete the Individualized Study Form to get cleared to register, which can download from the Internships page on the ENVS website).
-Submit your form to the GE Internship Coordinator via email (envsinternships@uoregon.edu).
-Be sure to include the number of credits you would like to earn.
+Please let your supervisor know that they will need to sign your timesheets and complete an evaluation form at the end of your internship. - 4) Email your Internship Description and Community Partner Agreement Form to the GE Internship Coordinator (envsinternships@uoregon.edu).
+In your email, include your 95#, UO email address (if you are using a non-UO email address), and number of credits you wish to earn.
 You can earn 1 credit for every 30 hours of internship service.
 The assignments will vary by number of credits (see below).
-If you are an ENVS or ESCI major wanting to complete your Area 5 Practical Learning Experience requirement or an ENVS minor wanting to apply ENVS 404 to your minor requirements, your total internship credits must be equal to 4 credits/120 hours. - 5) Register for the internship credits using DuckWeb.
-You will be notified when you are cleared to register.
-You will be registered for 1 credit, and you must use the drop-down menu to select the number of credits you wish to receive.
-Internship credit is offered on a pass/no-pass basis only.
+If you are an ENVS or ESCI major wanting to complete your Area 5 Practical Learning Experience requirement or an ENVS minor wanting to apply ENVS 404 to your minor requirements, your total internship credits must be equal to 4 credits/120 hours.